Spin Fishing For Steelhead: 5 Most Effective Methods Used By Guides

 Bottom Bouncing For Steelhead

-Bottom bouncing is another method of spin fishing for steelhead and is a good method to use in shallow sections of the river and in pocket water.
+Bottom bouncing is another method that you can use spinning reels for steelhead, and is a good method to use in shallow sections of the river and in pocket water.
+Bottom bouncing is an old method but it still works well in the right situations.

 Drift Fishing For Steelhead

 Drift fishing for steelhead is basically the same as bottom bouncing with some minor changes.
-Most anglers that do drift fishing will use spinning reels.
+Most anglers that do drift fishing will use spinning reels or some will use baitcasting reels.

-Drift fishing can be done in deep or shallow sections of the river and drift fishing with spinning reels allows you to cast far out while still controlling your drift.
+Drift fishing can be done in deep or shallow sections of the river and I use it mostly in bigger faster sections of the river.
+Drift fishing with spinning reels allows you to cast far out while still controlling your drift.

 Float Fishing For Steelhead

-Spin fishing for steelhead which is also known as just Float Fishing is arguably the most effective way to catch steelhead.
-Anglers interested in spin fishing for steelhead should learn this method because there are times when other methods just won’t work.
+Spin fishing with a float for steelhead which is also known as just float fishing is arguably the most effective way to catch steelhead.
+Anglers interested in fishing for steelhead should learn this method because there are times when other methods just won’t work.

-Float fishing allows you to drift a bait just off the bottom and in the strike zone for long times and it allows you to cover the water very effectively.
+Float fishing allows you to drift a bait just off the bottom and in the strike zone for a long time and it allows you to cover the water very effectively.
+The key to float fishing is using the proper presentation and the right leader setup.

 Plunking For Steelhead

-Another method of spin fishing for steelhead is known as plunking.
-Plunking for steelhead is a method that can be used in rivers, in slow water, on piers, and out in the lake or ocean.
+Another method is known as plunking.
+Plunking for steelhead is a still fishing method that can be used in rivers, in slow water, on piers, and out in the lake or ocean.
 Spinning rods and reels are the preferred choices for this method.

 Plunking simply refers to casting a bait and a large heavy weight that sits on the bottom.
 The weight anchors the bait close to the bottom where steelhead swim and then you wait for the fish to swim by and eat your bait.